TinyNiko/my_github_dispatch/FUZZ/README.md

 * [sys](https://github.com/PLSysSec/sys) - A Static/Symbolic Tool for Finding Good Bugs in Good (Browser) Code `2020`

-* [toothpicker](https://github.com/seemoo-lab/toothpicker) - ToothPicker is an in-process, coverage-guided fuzzer for iOS `2021`

 * [symbiotic](https://github.com/staticafi/symbiotic) - Symbiotic is a tool for finding bugs in computer programs based on instrumentation, program slicing and KLEE `2021`